-The 20 selected artists from the 2021 edition of the Tuwaiq International Sculpture Symposium created sculptures from black and white pearl marble in a live setting that opened up the creative process to the public at JAX District in Riyadh.
+The 20 selected artists for the 2021 edition of the Tuwaiq International Sculpture Symposium will create sculptures from black and white pearl marble in a live setting that will open up the creative process to the public at JAX District in Riyadh.

 Isabel H. Langtry

 Isabel H Langtry was born in Lagos, Nigeria from a Galician-Spanish and British heritage, which forms an essential part of her cultural DNA.
 Her objective as a sculptor is to produce large-scale works for public spaces.

 Kim De Ruysscher was awarded third place at Tuwaiq Sculpture year 2021 who poses, through his sculpture entitled ‘Unseen’, an open enigma in which the idea of figuration is questioned by the concept of illusion through covering.

 Muhammad Al Thagafi (born in 1975) is a founding member of the Saudi Society for Fine Arts.
 Among the pioneers of the Saudi art scene, he is a well-known sculptor locally and internationally.
 He holds a master’s degree in sculpture from Umm Al-Qura University (2016).

 Carlos Monge (b.
 1947) lives between Mexico and Spain.
 He is the Mexican and Spanish representative of the International Association for Monumental Sculpture Events (AIESM).
 Monge has participated in 100+ symposiums around the world since 1990.

 Riyadh Art’s ten programs and two festivals turn the city into a creative canvas, bringing public art to the spaces where people travel, work and play.Explore Now

 Tuwaiq Sculpture is curated by Ali Jabbar, an accomplished multidisciplinary artist with 40 years of experience in sculpting, who also helped select the artists alongside an expert panel including: